druths/xp/docs/manual/source/tips_and_tricks.rst

 Tips and Tricks
 ***************

-Flex is a too young to have conventions, per say.
+xp is a too young to have conventions, per say.
 But there are some tips and tricks that can be useful.

 ###############